-There have been no adjusting or non-adjusting events taking place between 31 March 2024 and [Date of approval to be determined].
+There have been no adjusting or non-adjusting events taking place between 31 March 2024 and [8 November 2024].

-The Statement of Accounts was certified by the Executive Director, Corporate Services on [Date of approval to be determined].
+The Statement of Accounts was certified by the Executive Director, Corporate Services on [8 November 2024].
 Events taking place after this date were not reflected in the financial statements or notes.